Contact

 (Fig. 12)

-In 1908 Josep Goday built a new kiosk, in modernist style, decorated with ceramics and colored stained glass, Frederic Ballell
+In 1908 Josep Goday built a new kiosk, in modernist style, decorated with ceramics and colored stained glass, Frederic Ballell.

 Public fountains act beyond decorative elements: they are spaces where citizens meet, talk, and share their stories.
 Liquid places in constant movement that nourish urban life and create connections between individuals, becoming emblematic spots for social life and the community.
 This research is part of the Aesop Diagonal project.